 Who is eligible to apply for University Accommodation?

-To qualify for University Accommodation, applicants must be a student or member of staff employed by the University, a College or one of the following Affiliated Institutions:
+To qualify for University Accommodation, applicants must be a student or member of staff employed by the University of Cambridge, a Cambridge College or one of the following Affiliated Institutions:

 • Babraham Institute